-Three-hour, 15-minute papers for each subject, plus additional two-hour, 30-minute Patent Law and Law of Trade Marks and Unfair Competition papers for exemption from the CIPA foundation level examinations.
+Two-hour,15-minute papers for each subject, plus additional two hour Patent Law and Law of Trade Marks papers for exemption from the CIPA foundation level examinations.
 Closed book examinations operate for all modules.

-The programme has been specifically designed in close cooperation with CIPA and CITMA, for the trainee attorney who, preferably, has been in an office for six months to a year and has already had an opportunity of becoming familiar with some of the language, documentation and procedure of patent
+The programme has been specifically designed in close cooperation with the CIPA and CITMA, for the trainee attorney who, preferably, has been in an IP related training position for six months to a year and has already had an opportunity of becoming familiar with some of the language, documentation and procedure of patent and/or trade marks.

 Every year there are one or two MSc full and partial scholarships available, visit Queen Mary University of London website for more details; www.law.qmul.ac.uk/postgraduate/funding